JuliaPhysics/SolidStateDetectors.jl/docs/src/man/installation.md

 ## Visualization / Plotting (Optional)

-This package provides serveral [plot recipes](https://docs.juliaplots.org/latest/recipes/) for different outputs for the plotting package [Plots.jl](https://github.com/JuliaPlots/Plots.jl/).
+This package provides several [plot recipes](https://docs.juliaplots.org/latest/recipes/) for different outputs for the plotting package [Plots.jl](https://github.com/JuliaPlots/Plots.jl/).

 In order to use these also install the [Plots.jl](https://github.com/JuliaPlots/Plots.jl/) package via